 IWU's online programs serve the needs of working students, offering flexible enrollment options and multiple start dates.
 Students can complete courses fully online or in a hybrid format, mixing online learning with in-person courses at the main IWU campus or satellite learning centers.
 Start dates for most programs occur about every three months.

 Online learners gain access to many resources, including academic advising and off-campus library services.
-The school assigns online students an academic adviser who provides resources and helps them outline academic goals.
+The school assigns online students an academic advisor who provides resources and helps them outline academic goals.
 The IWU library offers a sizeable online database of books, journals, and other information resources, along with trained librarians to help students with research.

 IWU is regionally accredited by the Higher Learning Commission (HLC).